tlkh/text-emotion-classification/README.md

 We also pulled data from the Twitter using Twitter API as additional training data.
 The tweets are classified with their own hashtags - for example "#happy".
 We feel that hashtags should be a appreciably good (but far from perfect) representation of the sentiment of the tweet.
 While it is conceiveable for someone to tweet something like "Uh, I got 90 for A levels #sad", this is a very small minority and can be taken statistical noise, which might have the added benefit of reduce over-fitting of training data.

+## Is the data good/appropriate?

+Being tweets, the text is short, informal, and spans a wide range of subjects.
+Hence, there is a good chance we will be able to use this dataset to create a baseline to classify short comments on other medium (such as on news websites) into the same classes of emotion.

+In the future, we might also be able to create a smaller dataset of **comments** with labelled emotions to further improve the accuracy of this model.

 ## Running the Code